 Crux of the Issue: No Bad Faith Intent To Profit

 The legal heart of AMPAS v.
 GoDaddy was whether or not GoDaddy engaged in a “bad faith intent to profit.”
-In online intellectual property lawsuits, proof of a domain being used “inappropriately” isn’t enough (though, there are exceptions).
+In online intellectual property lawsuits, proof of a domain being used “inappropriately” isn’t enough (exceptions exist).
 Plaintiffs also need to demonstrate that the defendant is profiting from the infringement.

 Consult With A Trade Secret Lawyer

-I’m sure you’ve read the memo by now, but if not: Online trade libel lawsuits are on the rise thanks to consumer review websites like Yelp, Ripoff Report and TripAdvisor.
+Online trade libel lawsuits are on the rise thanks to consumer review websites like Yelp, Ripoff Report, and TripAdvisor.

-Due to the rise in cases, many people are asking questions like: “Are these lawsuits fair?” and “Don’t First Amendment protections render most Internet defamation cases moot?”
-The answers: Yes and no.
+The rise in cases has many people asking: “Are these lawsuits fair?” and “Don’t First Amendment protections render most Internet defamation cases moot?”
+To answer: Yes and No.

-Sure, it’s 100% legal, for you, me and everyone we know, to shout-type negative opinions online.
+Sure, it’s 100% legal, for you, me, and everyone we know, to shout-type negative opinions online.
 But what isn’t legal is publicly lying about a business or person.
-Doing so is considered defamatory, and people who engage in the practice can be successfully sued by the businesses they besmirch.
+Doing so is considered defamatory, and people who engage in the practice can be successfully sued by the parties they besmirch.

 What If My Competitor Is The Person Posting A Bad Review?

-Oftentimes, though, online disparagement isn’t the work of actual customers, but instead the nasty machinations of a competitor.
+Sometimes, though, online disparagement isn’t the work of actual customers, but instead the marketing machinations of a competitor.

-If You Can Prove A Competitor Is Behind A Bad Review, Your Chances Of Winning An Online Trade Libel Lawsuit Skyrocket
+If You Can Prove A Competitor Is Behind A Bad Review, Your Chances Of Winning A Trade Libel Lawsuit Skyrocket

 The great news: it’s much easier to win a trade libel lawsuit if you can prove a competitor is the puppet master behind a bad online review.
-If you suspect a competitor is behind a spate of negative press targeting your business – you probably have the makings of an excellent defamation lawsuit.
+If you suspect a competitor is behind a spate of negative press targeting your business, consider taking action.

-Fake, defamatory consumer reviews is unfair competition at its worst.
-Contact Kelly / Warner if you’re the target of an online trade libel attack.
-We’ve won hundreds of Internet business defamation cases.
+Fake, defamatory consumer reviews are unfair competition at its worst.
+Contact Kelly / Warner if you’re the target of an attack.

-Dust off a deerstalker and limber that legal mind — for a fascinating libel lawsuit is afoot!
+Dust off that deerstalker and limber your legal mind — for a fascinating libel lawsuit is afoot!

 Video streaming company, FilmOn, is suing high-level Web analytics/Online Marketing firm, DoubleVerify, for what can only be described as “classification marketing defamation.”

 FilmOn v.
-DoubleVerify presents a different type of libel – one singular to online marketing analysis.
-Plus, the case teases a new set of legal questions regarding the intersection of new-model media distribution, digital globalization and reputational torts.
+DoubleVerify teases a new set of legal questions regarding the intersection of media distribution, digital globalization, and reputation torts.

-The Two Sides of This Marketing Defamation Lawsuit: Filman & DoubleVerify
+The Two Sides of This Marketing Defamation Lawsuit: FilmOn & DoubleVerify

 A decidedly 21st century venture, FilmOn deals in all things streaming.
 The company offers a plethora of packages ranging from global video-on-demand services to custom branded media players.
 According to Business Insider, “FilmOn provides hundreds of live TV channels and on-demand programming to the web, both for free and with some content behind a subscription.”

-Judging from the website, it appears FilmOn doesn’t necessarily develop content, but instead provides private-label streaming — and more.
+Judging from the website, FilmOn doesn’t necessarily develop content, but instead provides private-label streaming.
 For example, a convention may use FilmOn for customized video services; or, a business may order a bespoke media player.
 Individual TV-streaming packages are also available.
-In essence, FilmOn isn’t necessarily a content creator, but instead a platform provider.

 The Defendant: DoubleVerify

 A high-level Web analytics firm, DoubleVerify promises clients “appropriate environments for [their] brands with real-time blocking controls.”
-In other words, they help you make sure your online advertisements appear in “apt” online neighborhoods.
+In other words, they help you make sure your online advertisements appear in “the right” online neighborhoods.

-For example, if a company is selling a family-friendly product, it probably doesn’t want to advertise on an “adult entertainment” website.
+For example, if a company is selling a family-friendly product, it probably doesn’t want to advertise on “adult entertainment” websites.
 DoubleVerify helps with that.